csbg/BioinformaticsPracticals1/python2.md

 #### Exercise 2.3 (4 P)

 Implement a function `count_bases` that counts the number of purine and pyrimidine bases in a DNA or RNA sequence.
-- The first parameter of the function should be called `sequence` and required.
+- The first parameter of the function should be called `sequence` and is required.
 It will receive a list containing an arbitrary number of strings, each of which represents a nucleotide sequence.
 - The second parameter should be called `purine` and is optional, with a default value of `True`.
 If `purine` is true, the function should calculate the number of purines; otherwise, it should calculate the number of pyrimidines.
 - The function should return a single integer, i.e., the number of all purines/pyrimidines in *all* sequences.